 Preeclampsia

-The Maternal-Fetal Medicine (MFM) specialists at the University of Alabama Birmingham Women & Infants Center are available on-site 24 hours a day to manage problems associated with high-risk pregnancies.
-Our physicians are experts at managing conditions such as diabetes, hypertension, Rh sensitization, multiple births, premature delivery risk, and other potential complications.
+The Maternal-Fetal Medicine (MFM) specialists at the UAB Women & Infants Center are available on site 24/7 to manage problems associated with high-risk pregnancies.
+Our physicians are experts at managing conditions such as diabetes, hypertension, Rh sensitization, multiple births, premature delivery, and other potential complications.
+Patients have access to cutting-edge treatments that may not be available elsewhere, which can reduce a woman’s chance of having another preterm birth by one-third to one-half.

 Care Providers